Ventilation & Smoke Control Equipment Installation Business License in Dubai

 Step 3: Submit Your Application

 Provide the required documentation, which typically includes passport copies of all shareholders, a business plan summary, and completed application forms.
-No minimum share capital is mandated for most free zone trading licences.
+No minimum share capital is mandated for most free zone trading licenses.

 Step 4: Receive Initial Approval and Pay Fees

 Once initial approval is granted, you will receive a fee invoice.
-Payment triggers the issuance of your trading licence and incorporation documents.
+Payment triggers the issuance of your trading license and incorporation documents.

 Step 5: Arrange Visas and Bank Account

-With your licence in hand, you can apply for residence visas and open a corporate bank account.
-Most UAE banks require a physical licence and incorporation documents as part of their onboarding process.
+With your license in hand, you can apply for residence visas and open a corporate bank account.
+Most UAE banks require a physical license and incorporation documents as part of their onboarding process.

 Compliance and Ongoing Requirements